xamkfi/Digitalia-oneclick-full/README.md

 ## Oneclick-Full

-Combines oneclick extractor and php uploader into a dockerized solutoin
+Combines oneclick extractor and php uploader into a dockerized solution

 ## Description
 This simple to use online tool created E-ARK conformant SIP packages.
 Just drag and drop files / folder to the webUI and wait for the SIP package to appear